What is Burgess Falls (and Its History)

 Beautiful Burgess Falls

-Burgess Falls and the surrounding area is a lovely place to explore and adventure.
-With miles of trails, dozens of waterfalls, and gorgeous overlooks, you’ll easily fill your day.
+Burgess Falls and the surrounding area are lovely places to explore and adventure.
+You’ll easily fill your day with miles of trails, dozens of waterfalls, and gorgeous overlooks.
 So, you can see why we love it.

-Be sure to take lots of pictures when you go, and let us know what you think!
+Be sure to take many pictures when you go, and let us know what you think!